-332. The Statutory Guidance on the overarching socially responsible public procurement duty, the duty to set objectives against well-being goals and publish a procurement strategy will be required by all relevant bodies.
-It will need to explain what is expected in the written objectives and strategy, and what needs to be considered within the overarching duty.
+- 351. The Statutory Guidance on the overarching socially responsible public procurement duty, the duty to set objectives against well-being goals and publish a procurement strategy will be required by all contracting authorities.
+It will need to explain what is expected in the written objectives and strategy, and what needs to be considered within the overarching duty. - 352.
 Although the statutory guidance will remain at a summary level and be succinct it will have to be supported by more detailed hands-on guidance as to how to deliver the duties.
 In some policy areas guidance development will require a review of existing guidance and in others new material will have to be developed.
 As well as developing and agreeing practical content with policy makers the resulting guidance will need to take account of changes to wider procurement legislation that are in progress at present.
 The wider guidance should include case studies, tools and link to training content, and its development will be an iterative process that will take several months.
-This will all have to be developed in consultation with social partners and wider stakeholders

-- 333. The Two-Tier Workforce Code will need to be taken from its existing form and built into the Statutory Guidance.
+This will all have to be developed in consultation with social partners and wider stakeholders. - 353.
+Training will also be made available for staff engaged in procurement and contract management in contracting authorities.
+This will be integrated with training needed to support the new UK-led procurement legislation, and this will be presented as "deep dive" sessions for staff.
+All training will be available prior to the duties coming into force to allow staff adequate time to prepare. - 354.
+The Two-Tier Workforce Code will need to be taken from its existing form and built into the Statutory Guidance.
 It will change significantly as a result.
+The

-The development of new contract clauses (social public workforce clauses) is likely to require specialist third party legal support. - 334.
+- development of new contract clauses (social public workforce clauses) is likely to require specialist third party legal support. - 355.
 The Bill is introducing a new Contract Management duty for works contracts of a value greater than £2m.
 There will be six broad categories of contract clauses (social public works clauses) and work is underway to identify potential content and structures for more detailed clauses.
 This will require detailed guidance as to how they should be embedded within supply chains, including how they can be used with different forms of model contracts.
 The development of new contract clauses (social public workforce clauses) is likely to require specialist third party legal support.
-This guidance will also need to cover how clients should ensure mechanisms are put in place throughout supply chains to ensure that clauses are being used, and consistently so. - 335.
+This guidance will also need to cover how clients should ensure mechanisms are put in place throughout supply chains to ensure that clauses are being used, and consistently so. - 356.
 Bodies that carry our prescribed procurements will be required to publish annual reports.
-Statutory Guidance will need to define the expected content of these reports, and in particular what data should be collected and reported by relevant bodies.
+Statutory Guidance will need to define the expected content of these reports, and in particular what data should be collected and reported by contracting authorities.
 It should also be developed to encourage proportionality and avoid placing too great an administrative burden, and part of this will be engaging with the Future Generations Commissioner's Office to streamline reporting requirements between this Bill and the WFG Act 2015.
-This will require engagement with practitioners from the wider public sector, policy staff, and third-party organisations that will be collecting data, in order to rationalise and explain the data collection regime brought about by the Bill. - 336.
-Consideration will also be needed for how the Code of Practice on Ethical Employment in Supply Chains should be embedded within the Statutory Guidance.
-The Code itself is under review and will be published separately, but some of its commitments will need to be built into requirements within the Statutory Guidance, along with practical advice on how this should be done.
+This will require engagement with practitioners from the wider public sector, policy staff, and third-party organisations that will be collecting data to rationalise and explain the data collection regime brought about by the Bill. - 357.
+Consideration will also be needed for how the Two-Tier Workforce Code should be embedded within the Statutory Guidance.
+The Code itself is under review and will be published separately as the Public Workforce Code, but some of its commitments will need to be built into requirements within the Statutory Guidance, along with practical advice on how this should be done.